therealaaryan/GoFood-Food-Delivery-App/README.md

 - **Frontend** is deployed on: https://gofood-client.onrender.com
 - **Backend** is deployed on: https://gofood-v7qb.onrender.com

+  To view the deployed application, click on the frontend link

 ## Technologies Used
 This project uses the MERN stack with additional libraries and frameworks for enhanced functionality.